 You may have your pet with you:

 You may not have your pet with you:

 - at any overlooks

 - on any hiking trails, or anywhere off-trails

 The desert can be deadly for pets.
 Car temperatures rise quickly in the sun, even on cool days.
 Your pet can easily die of heat exhaustion.
 If you are leaving a pet in a car, crack the windows as much as possible and leave water to drink.
 We recommend you not leave pets in the car when temperatures are above 68 degrees, even with the windows cracked.

-We recommend that you identify your working service animal, such as with a vest.
-Identification is not required, but helps prevent unwarranted "dog on trail" complaints from other people.
+Service animals are welcome everywhere at Arches National Park.
+Owners are encouraged to identify their working service animal, such as with a vest.
+Identification is not required, but helps prevent unwarranted "dog on trail" complaints from other visitors.
 There are no plastic bags provided at trailheads for waste products, so please bring your own.
-You can get water only at Devils Garden and the visitor center.
+You can get water at Devils Garden or the visitor center.